 - your personal and contact details

-- your Department of Human Services (DHS) customer reference number (if applicable)
+- your Services Australia customer reference number (if applicable)

 - your eye specialist's assessment (if applicable)